PLLCs and LLCs are very similar entity types. The main difference is that only licensed professionals may form PLLCs.

 If you have a one-person business, you may also choose to just operate as a sole proprietorship.
 A sole proprietorship is not a legal business entity formed with the state, and there’s no distinction between the business and the sole owner for legal or tax purposes.
 This is the simplest form of operating a one-person business and gives the owner complete control.
 However, a major disadvantage is that the owner of a sole proprietorship is subject to unlimited liability for all of the liabilities and debts of the business.

 If your business has more than one owner, you can also form a partnership.
-There are three partnership variations available in New Mexico:
+Four partnership variations are available in Georgia: